Of course, you should start blogging this year (2026) and beyond.

 I started this blog with a passion for writing/SEO and teaching others how to write.
 But I quickly realized that it would be hard to get my voice heard.

-There were a lot of BIG authority blogs out there I needed to compete with.
+There were a lot of BIG authority blogs out there that I needed to compete with.
 These blogs have all it takes to reach Google’s top 10 for their target keywords.

 Since I started focusing on these audience types, the blog traffic, engagement, affiliate clicks, and income have also improved.